pmttavara/Jai_Symbols/README.md

     - when searching the possible declarations of `b`, prune those candidates that are not children of `T1`, `T2`, etc.
     - recursively repeat this process for all possible declarations of `c`, `d`, etc.
     - if this does not resolve to a single declaration, then fall back to the regular cycling behaviour, to avoid making the command stateful
-- Support jumping to the definition of backslashed identifiers (currently backslashed identifiers are only supported at the "destination" declaration being jumped to, not the "source" identifier under the cursor)

 ## Example metaprogram
 ```jai